igvarsity004/Azure-Yelp-Sentiment-Analysis/README.md

-# Yelp Review Analysis with Azure Tools
+# Yelp Review Sentiment Analysis

 ## Project Overview
-This project analyzes user-generated reviews from Yelp to gain insights into customer sentiments and business performance.
-It leverages a variety of Azure tools, including Azure Data Factory, Databricks, and Azure Synapse Analytics, to process, analyze, and visualize the data.
-The main goal is to predict customer sentiments, identify trends in user behavior, and evaluate the performance of the model.

-## Key Components
+This project utilizes Azure tools to analyze **Yelp user reviews** and predict customer sentiment.
+The goal is to extract valuable insights from user feedback to help businesses understand customer experiences and improve their performance.
+The data pipeline integrates **Azure Data Factory**, **Databricks**, **Azure Synapse Analytics**, and **Azure Data Lake Storage** to process, analyze, and visualize review data efficiently.

+The key components of the project include:
-- **Data Ingestion**: Using **Azure Data Factory** to automate the ingestion of review data from multiple sources like Amazon RDS and Azure Blob Storage.
+- **Data Ingestion**: Automating data collection from various sources using **Azure Data Factory**.
-- **Data Lake**: Data is stored in **Azure Data Lake Storage** for easy management and access.
+- **Data Processing**: Using **Databricks** to preprocess and train a machine learning model on Yelp review data.
-- **Model Inference**: Using **Databricks** for model inference, where we applied a pre-trained machine learning model to predict sentiment from the reviews.
+- **Model Inference**: Applying the trained model to predict customer sentiment and ratings.
-- **Azure Synapse Analytics**: The results are processed and visualized using **Azure Synapse Analytics**, allowing for detailed analysis of customer behavior across various cities.
-- **Machine Learning**: The project utilizes sentiment analysis to predict how customers feel about businesses, and compares the model's predictions against actual sentiments.
+- **Data Visualization**: Using **Azure Synapse Analytics** to visualize results and draw insights.

+### Key Features
+- **Sentiment Analysis**: Predicting user sentiments based on the content of Yelp reviews.
+- **City-based Analysis**: Understanding review trends by analyzing data across cities.
+- **Model Evaluation**: Comparing the predictions made by the machine learning model with actual sentiments.
+- **Automated Data Pipelines**: Automated workflows to retrieve and process data regularly.

+### Tools & Technologies Used
+- **Azure Data Factory (ADF)**: For data ingestion and ETL pipelines.
+- **Azure Databricks**: For data processing, model training, and inference using Spark.
+- **Azure Synapse Analytics**: For querying data and generating visualizations.
+- **Azure Data Lake Storage**: For storing raw and processed datasets.
+- **Machine Learning**: Sentiment analysis using machine learning models.

+---

-## Datasets Used
+## Datasets
 The following datasets are used in this project:
-- **Reviews**: User reviews about businesses.
+1. **Reviews Dataset**: Contains user reviews about businesses on Yelp.
-- **Business**: Details about businesses (e.g., name, location, rating).
+2. **Business Dataset**: Includes information about businesses (name, location, ratings).
-- **Check-in**: Information about user check-ins at businesses.
+3. **Check-ins Dataset**: Records user check-ins at different businesses.
-- **Tips**: Tips shared by users about businesses.
+4. **Tips Dataset**: User-generated tips about businesses.
-- **Users**: Information about users interacting with Yelp.
+5. **Users Dataset**: Information about Yelp users (user_id, profile data).

+---

-## Setup and Execution
+## Setup & Installation

 ### Prerequisites
-Before running this project, ensure that you have access to the following:
-- **Azure Subscription**: For using Azure Data Factory, Databricks, and Azure Synapse Analytics.
+- **Azure Subscription**: Required to set up the services (Azure Data Factory, Databricks, Azure Synapse, and Data Lake).
-- **Databricks Workspace**: Used for data processing and model inference.
+- **Databricks Workspace**: For processing and running machine learning models.
-- **Azure Synapse Analytics**: For querying and visualizing the results.
+- **Azure Synapse Analytics**: For querying and analyzing the data.
+- **Python Libraries**: Install required libraries in Databricks (e.g., PySpark, MLlib).